LW313/323 A Critical Introduction to Law and LW588/614 Public Law 1.

 S Breyer The Court and the World (New York: Alfred A. Knopf, 2015).

-- have a thorough appreciation for current theoretical debates within the field of comparative law;
+- Demonstrate a thorough understanding of the current theoretical debates within the field of comparative law;

-- have the systematic ability to engage critically with the various, and at times conflicting, methods informing comparative law;
+- Demonstrate a systematic ability to engage critically with the various, and at times conflicting, methods informing comparative law;

-- be conversant with hermeneutics, deconstruction and translation studies as these movements pertain to the study of comparative law;
+- Demonstrate a detailed understanding of hermeneutics, deconstruction and translation studies as these movements pertain to the study of comparative law;

-- be critically sensitive to the cultural embeddedness of legal comparisons;
+- Demonstrate critical sensitivity to the cultural embeddedness of legal comparisons;

-- have a sound understanding of the conditions under which legal ideas travel between different legal cultures.
+- Demonstrate a sound understanding of the conditions under which legal ideas travel between different legal cultures.